Three Mile Hill: Geography

 Three Mile Hill is a part of Chestnut Ridge in the Allegheny Mountains.
 The lanes on Three Mile Hill run east and west.

 The base of Three Mile Hill rests at the intersection of PA 31 and PA 982.
 At the summit lies the intersection of Mountain Top Road and PA 31; the city of Pittsburgh is visible from this intersection.
 Due to its location, it is the only stretch of highway that directly connects Somerset County, Donegal Township and Mount Pleasant, making it the most effective route for trade with nearby businesses.

 The hill's lanes of travel wind sharply, which have made Three Mile Hill the scene of several accidents in the early 20th century.
 Often used by semi-trailer trucks, the steepness of Three Mile Hill, combined with the winding roads proved to be dangerous.
 In July 1954, a truck was involved in a wreck with five cars which killed two people and injured eight others because the Route 982 entrance was a blind spot and the truck lost control of its brakes.
 Incidents like these contributed to new warning signs to be placed at the top of the hill in August 1954; there is a stop sign for trucks as well as a decreased speed limit of 20 mph.
-There are also two runaway truck ramps in the event a vehicle were to lose control.
+There is also a runaway truck ramps in the event a vehicle were to lose control.